Banner image of colorful row houses with a streetlamp in the foreground.

 Income optionality

-To offset this risk of potential upside getting “called away,” investors can purchase index futures contracts to “delta hedge,” or reduce the directional risk associated with the overwriting strategy (selling covered call options on a long equity position).
+To offset this risk of potential upside getting “called away,” investors can purchase index futures contracts to “delta hedge,” 12or reduce the directional risk associated with the overwriting strategy (selling covered call options on a long equity position).
 The delta hedge ensures an overwriting strategy doesn’t sell away too much upside (as buyers exercise the option if markets go up).
 Exchange traded futures contracts seek to allows investors to hedge the market risk associated with the potential direction of a security or financial instrument.
 As an illustrative example, Figure 5 shows how these two return sources can be used in tandem.
-A strategy employing these tools with a portfolio of up to 300 companies could typically have a handful of covered call options contracts and four futures contracts that are continually priced and exchange traded.
-In this way, an enhanced income strategy can “manufacture income” using two sources of income and target specific amounts to precisely hit a desired income level per year.
+A strategy employing these tools in a diversified portfolio with hundreds of companies could typically have a handful of covered call options contracts and four futures contracts that are continually priced and exchange traded.
+In this way, an enhanced income strategy may boost income using two sources of income and target specific amounts to precisely hit a desired income level per year.

 Delivering income systematically

 A desirable outcome for most income-focused investors is the ability to generate higher levels of income, at lower levels of risk, with enhanced diversification characteristics.
 As systematic investors, we believe there is a fourth piece to this puzzle: the ability to deliver these targeted levels of income more consistently over time.
 Traditionally equity income strategies rely on buy-and-hold approaches that target higher-yielding equities to generate income.
 We believe today’s market dynamics require an approach that is more agile.
-We leverage cutting edge technology to identify shifts in dividend payment frequencies across both industries and countries.
-In addition, we have found new ways to incorporate the use of an options premium from call options, written on indices rather than single stocks, to complement our positioning in high income opportunities.
-Using this model, we exchange potential market upside for a secured premium, and help preserve high conviction stock selection views.
+Leveraging cutting edge technology can help identify shifts in dividend payment frequencies across both industries and countries.
+In addition, incorporating the use of an options premium from call options, written on indices rather than single stocks, can complement positioning in high income opportunities.
+Using this model, systematic investors can exchange potential market upside for a secured premium and help preserve high conviction stock selection views.
 This evolved approach to income investing seeks to provide investors with a systematic approach to targeting diversifying income sources more consistently.13